dirkjanfaber/ttn-tp-proxy-wemos/README.md

 ```

 If this works, configure your home router to forward packages a port of your choise to port 80 of the Wemos.
 Last, configure the things network http integration to point to http://$yourip:$yourport/ttn

+# Troubleshooting

+If you end up with a 400 responses, the buffer for the json parsing might not be large enough.
+Check your JSON on http://arduinojson.org/assistant/ to get the size right for your settings.